ericabooth/googlesheets-stata-public/README.md

-# googlesheets
+# googlesheets  - a Stata and Google Sheets connector

-**Read, write, and edit Google Sheets directly from Stata.** Mirrors the `import excel` / `export excel` / `putexcel` family, but talks to live Google Sheets via the Sheets API.
+**Read, write, and edit Google Sheets directly from Stata.** It mirrors the `import excel` / `export excel` / `putexcel` family of Stata syntax, but interacts with live Google Sheets via the Sheets API (and Drive API if on Pro Google Account).
+Include commands to place figures and live Google Charts into Google Sheets.

 ```stata
 googlesheets ping,        spreadsheet("https://docs.google.com/spreadsheets/d/.../edit")